Convert TXT to LaTeX

 Why Convert TXT to LaTeX?

-• Academic Standard: Required or preferred by most scientific journals and conferences
+• Academic Standard: Accepted by scientific journals, conferences, and universities worldwide

-• Version Control Friendly: Plain text format works perfectly with Git and other VCS
+• Version Control: Plain text source works perfectly with Git

 Practical Examples